alexmclain/WABH_Analysis/Simulation study/README.txt

 SimDataExampleFigures.R
 An R script which was used to generate figure 2 in the main text, and figures 8 and 9 in the Supplemental Material.

+Note: the simulations in the paper used the RandomFields (version 3.3.14) and RandomFieldsUtils (1.2.5) to generate the data.
+These packages have since been removed from CRAN.
+For Windows machines, the corresponding versions of RandomFields and RandomFieldsUtils can be installed from source files from the archive at:- <https://cran.r-project.org/web/packages/RandomFields/index.html>- <https://cran.r-project.org/web/packages/RandomFieldsUtils/index.html>For macOS, RandomFields (and all dependencies) can be installed via macport:- <https://ports.macports.org/port/R-RandomFields/>

 /subfolder Original Results/

 This folder is for the simulation study results in the main text.
 01-Simulation.R was used to generate all simulation